kirillzhosul/gofra/docs/tutorial/variables.md

 Primitive type is such type that only contains an size of memory blob and nothing more inside

-Composite type is such type which contains another type inside (may be primitive or complex) that it refers to (e.g array of elements contains primitive type of an single element and pointer is containing type of memory it refers to (pointer to an integer is an complex pointer type referencing integer and string is in general an complex type as it refers to array of characater (contiguous memory blob) as another complex type))
+Composite type is such type which contains another type inside (may be primitive or complex) that it refers to (e.g array of elements contains primitive type of an single element and pointer is containing type of memory it refers to (pointer to an integer is an complex pointer type referencing integer and string is in general an complex type as it refers to array of caricature (contiguous memory blob) as another complex type))

 Primitive types:
 - int